BrianLitwin/SwiftRegularExpressionsPlayground/README.md

 ## Swift Regular Expressions Playground
 A playground for testing regular expressions in Swift!

 Code used and inspired by [this NSHipster article](https://nshipster.com/nsregularexpression/).
-See the article for more details about the implementation.
+See the article for more about the implementation details.

 Drop in a few lines and test your regular expression in `test(regex:)`: